THE FACTS ABOUT MOTORCYCLES

 WHAT YOU CAN DO

 We all know motorcycles are built for speed.
 They can accelerate faster than anything out there and they look killer.
 But the real killer is aggressive riding.
-You’re not invincible on a motorcycle and speeding only increases your chances of getting in a serious crash.
+You’re not invincible on a motorcycle and speeding only increases your chances of getting in a serious injury crash.
 The speed laws are there for your safety.
 So no matter what, ride at a speed that’s safe for conditions and within your own limits.
 Slow down and ride smart.

-In 2016, 40% of MOTORCYCLISTS killed in Nevada were legally IMPAIRED
+In 2016, 40% of MOTORCYCLE RIDERS killed in Nevada were legally IMPAIRED

 When you mix riding with alcohol, you can expect disastrous results.
-With stopping points often serving drinks and pressure to join the fun, it’s hard to take a stand against drinking and riding.
+Because stopping points along your ride often serve drinks and pressure to join the fun, it’s hard to take a stand against drinking and riding.
 But those two things don’t mix on the road.
 Lead the pack and keep the bikes away from the booze.

 Protective gear does a lot more than meets the eye.
 It makes the ride more comfortable, improves visibility, and can ultimately save your life in a crash.
 Every rider and passenger should wear sturdy over-the-ankle footwear with non-slip soles, long pants, a full-length jacket, full-fingered gloves, and above all, a helmet that meets the department of transportation (DOT) standards with proper eye protection.
 Don’t take any chances—wear all the gear, all the time.

 Share the Road

 Of all motor vehicles, motorcycles are the most vulnerable on the road.
 As such, whether you’re riding a motorcycle or driving beside one, you need to be aware and alert.
 Give motorcyclists a full lane of travel and maintain at least three to four seconds of distance behind a motorcycle.
 Conversely, if you’re the rider, make sure you remain alert at all times and give yourself enough time to react should a situation become difficult.

 KNOW THE LAW